 Mainly used in agriculture the telehandler is growing in popularity outside of the agriculture industries and are now seen on construction sites and manufacturing plants among others.
-They can be used for a variety of jobs including moving heavy loads off trucks, cleaning up sites, moving materials and ploughing snow.
+They can be used for a variety of jobs including moving heavy loads off of trucks, cleaning up sites, moving materials and plowing snow.

-A hybrid crane-forklift, a telehandler can also be fitted with other attachments like a bucket, muck grab, or winch.
+A hybrid crane forklift, a telehandler can also be fitted with other attachments like a bucket, muck grab, or winch.
 It can also be fitted with a platform attachment to act as a boom-lift.

-The extendable boom on a telehandler can usually be elevated at a 70 degree angle and extend out as far as 30 feet or further.
+The extendable boom on a telehandler can usually be elevated at a 70-degree angle and extend out as far as 30 feet or further.
 The max weight restriction of an individual telehandler is determined by a mix of factors including boom extension, angle, the type of attachment and wind speed.

 Telehandlers have a maximum lift capacity ranging from 4,400 to 12,000 lbs, depending on the size of the equipment.
 However maximum lift capability cannot be reached at maximum reach and should always be used with care.

 The telehandler is a truly versatile piece of equipment.
 The extendable boom and ability to use a variety of attachments gives the telehandler many different applications.

 Primarily used as a “lift and place” tool, the telehandler is seen as a more advanced forklift since it has a greater extension ability than a traditional forklift.

 It can be fitted with pallet forks, a bucket, lifting jibs, sweeper and work platforms.
 With so many different attachments, telehandlers can help perform jobs like lifting and moving material, moving loads of earth, cleaning worksites, lifting workers to an aerial height or even snow removal.